suntested/suntested/README.md

 ---
 ### Who am I?
-I'm a student interested in and working about low level systems programming and aeronautical engineering as fields.
+I'm a human being interested in and working about low level systems programming and aeronautical engineering as fields.

 Here you can find my past and future works, my projects, and more..